-Anti-Racist: A conscious decision to make frequent, consistent, equitable choices daily.
+Anti-Racist: Being antiracist results from a conscious decision to make frequent, consistent, equitable choices daily.

 These choices require ongoing self-awareness and self-reflection as we move through life.
-In the absence of making anti-racist choices, we (un) consciously uphold aspects of white supremacy, whitedominant culture, and unequal institutions and society.
-Being racist or anti-racist is not about who you are; it is about what you do.
+In the absence of making antiracist choices, we (un) consciously uphold aspects of white supremacy, whitedominant culture, and unequal institutions and society.
+Being racist or antiracist is not about who you are; it is about what you do.